w3f/polkadot-wiki/docs/claims.md

 > Note: When you make a claim, you will also attest to the agreement that corresponds to your DOT
 > allocation.
 The two actions "claim" and "attest" are done in a single transaction, but for the
-> most part this is simplified from the perspective of the UI.
+> most part this is simplified from the perspective of the user.

 ### What You Will Need